Yash-TheCODER/O-1-Academy-X/README.md

 ## Back-end

-The back end of StudySphere provides a range of features and functionalities, including:
+The back end of O(1) Academy-X provides a range of features and functionalities, including:

 1. **User Authentication and Authorization:**
     - Students and instructors can sign up and log in using their email addresses and password